-Students register for courses through the Self-Service student portal https://portal.willamette.edu/student/Pages/default.aspx each semester during the dates listed in the academic calendar. (see page 5 or the Registration page on Homeroom).
+Students register for courses through the SAGE student portal https://portal.willamette.edu/student/Pages/default.aspx each semester during the dates listed in the academic calendar.
 Registration is available for returning students before the end of the previous semester.
 By registering for courses, you are agreeing to pay in full all tuition and fees associated with your schedule, whether or not you attend all classes.